Link Search Menu Expand Document

 Secondary settings (Rounding, Pro Rata, Advanced)

-Additionally, there are the secondary settings on pricing rules, which can all be found as collapsed options at the bottom of a pricing rule.
-When expanding the sections the options for the Rounding, Pro Rata, and Advanced sections can be viewed (Figure Pricing Rules 20).
+Additionally, more complex settings are present on Pricing Rules.
+The secondary settings on pricing rules can be found as collapsed options at the bottom of a pricing rule.
+When expanding the sections, the options for the Rounding, Pro Rata, and Advanced sections can be viewed (Figure Pricing Rules 20).

 Rounding options allow for a pricing rule to either round for the value or the cost.
 The default setting is “None”.
 The rounding can also be put to the nearest, meaning that it will either round up, or down, to which value is nearest (0.04 down, 0.06 up).
 Additionally, the rounding can also be set to always round Up or Down.
 The banker’s rounding is an option that uses an algorithm for rounding quantities to integers, in which numbers which are equidistant from the two nearest integers are rounded to the nearest even integer.
 Thus, 0.5 rounds down to 0, while 1.5 rounds up to 2.

 Pro rata is a Latin term used to describe a proportionate allocation.
-This means that the pro-rated purchase is distributed in equal portions.
-In the case of the pro rata settings in the pricing rules, it will be distributed over a time unit.
+This means that the prorated purchase is distributed in equal portions.
+For the pro rata settings in the pricing rules, it will be distributed over a time unit.
 Pro rata options allow for pricing rules to make prorated calculations, the default setting here is also “None”.
 The “Charge Per” option allows the user to make a prorated calculation on the following time units: second, minute, hour, day, month, year, or billing period.
 Additionally, the Start or End time can be rounded in the same manners as described for the rounding options.

 Figure Pricing Rules 20: Secondary pricing rule options: Rounding, Pro Rata, Advanced